International Paper

 64. Implementing a landscape or jurisdictional level approach?

-The company states that it implements a landscape or jurisdictional-level approach through the Forestland Stewards Partnership which aims to improve the management of private and public forests for environmental and economic needs, restore populations of at-risk wildlife and plant species, and improve water and air quality through healthier forests.
-This information is self-reported.
+The company states that it implements a landscape or jurisdictional-level approach through the Forestland Stewards Partnership.
+This initiative aims to improve the management of private and public forests to address environmental and economic needs, restore populations of at-risk wildlife and plant species, and enhance water and air quality by promoting healthier forests.
+However, this information is not externally verified.

 0 / 1